Diocese of Alexandria in Louisiana: 1850 to 1910

 Pope Pius IX erected the Diocese of Natchitoches in 1853, taking most of the State of Louisiana from the Archdiocese of New Orleans.
-He appointed Augustus Martin from the Diocese of Vincennes as its first bishop.
+He appointed Monsignor Augustus Martin from the Diocese of Vincennes as its first bishop.
 After taking office, Martin had one priest to cover the entire diocese.
-The Sisters of the Sacred Heart operated a convent at Natchitoches, and the Daughters of the Cross ran several convents in the diocese.
-During his 22-year-long tenure, Martin recruited priests and religious from Europe for the diocese, established a seminary to train native clergy, founded numerous missions, and erected a cathedral.
+The Daughters of the Cross ran several convents in the diocese.
+During his 22-year-long tenure, Martin recruited priests and religious from Europe for the diocese, established a seminary to train native clergy, founded numerous missions, and erected the first cathedral in Natchitoches.
 He died in 1875.

-The second bishop of Nachitoches was Francis Xavier Leray, appointed in 1876.
+The second bishop of Natchitoches was Monsignor Francis Xavier Leray of Natchez, appointed by the Vatican in 1876.
 During his short tenure, Leray created two new parishes and ordered the use of English instead of French in all church homilies and other instruction.
-After only two years in Natchitoches, the same pope named Leray in 1879 as coadjutor archbishop of the Archdiocese of New Orleans.
+After only two years in Natchitoches, the same pope named Leray in 1879 as coadjutor archbishop of New Orleans.

-There would be no bishop in Natchitoches for the next five years, until Anthony Durier of New Orleans was named by Pope Leo XIII in 1884.In 1886, Durier ordered every parish in the diocese to establish a parochial school, and in 1889 he organized the first Catholic school board.
+There would be no bishop in Natchitoches for the next five years, until Reverend Anthony Durier of New Orleans was named by Pope Leo XIII in 1884.
+In 1886, Durier ordered every parish in the diocese to establish a parochial school, and in 1889 he organized the first Catholic school board.
 He invited several religious orders to the diocese, such as the Sisters of Divine Providence, the Carmelites, and the Jesuits, who established schools in Alexandria, Mansfield, and Shreveport, all in Louisiana.
 He opened six schools for African-American children, with a total enrollment of more than 300 pupils in 1894.

 Durier established seven new parishes and finished construction on the Cathedral of the Immaculate Conception in Natchitoches, which he consecrated in September 1892.
-After Durier died in 1904, Cornelius Van de Ven became the next bishop of Natchitoches.
+In 1899, the latest St. Francis Xavier Church in Alexandria was completed; it would later become the cathedral for the diocese.After Durier died in 1904, Reverend Cornelius Van de Ven was appointed by the Vatican as the next bishop of Natchitoches.